This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Progressive health professionals are now understanding the link between eczema and other inflammatory or gut conditions.

-Clinically at BePure, we view eczema as a sign of some other systemic health condition.
-In almost all cases, eczema and other skin conditions such as rosacea and psoriasis - which is an autoimmune skin condition, could be linked to systemic inflammation, poor gut health or compromised liver function.
+Clinically, at BePure, we view eczema as a sign of some other systemic health condition.
+In almost all cases, eczema and other skin conditions such as rosacea and psoriasis, which are autoimmune skin conditions, could be linked to systemic inflammation, poor gut health, or compromised liver function.

-In the case of inflammation, particularly in young children, eczema could be driven by an immune response within the body.
+Particularly in young children, eczema can be driven by an immune response within the body.
 Especially within the gut.
 This usually points to the individual eating something that does not agree with them.
 The most common culprit we see is gluten and dairy.

 Understanding Gluten Intolerance